 The Multiple Birth Association of Western Australia (Inc) was formed in May 1974 as the “Twins Plus Club of WA” by a group of mothers who felt the need for the companionship and sharing of experiences with other parents of multiple birth children.
 We are a not-for-profit organisation run by a committee of volunteer parents of multiple birth children.
-We have grown into an Association of over 500 families in 2017/2018 and provide advice, education and support services to multiple birth parents.
+We have grown into an Association of over 500 families and provide advice, education and support services to multiple birth parents.

 - To create friendship among members and their families;

 - To provide a means of communication for sharing information on the care and raising of families containing multiple birth children;

 - To provide social meetings and functions for members and their children;

 - To be a non-profit and non-sectarian organisation, and

 - To cooperate with other organisations having related interests including childcare, development and related research.